segiddins/SEBannerViewController/README.md

 ## License

-SEBannerViewController is available under the MIT license.
+SEBannerViewController is available under the BSD license.
 See the LICENSE file for more info.